Japan Gyokuro Green Tea

 See 100% Guarantee in Refund Policy* in the footer..

 Gyokuro is made from heavily shaded green tea.
 In the same way as growing Tencha (to make Matcha), the shading stops the leaves from converting Theanine to Catechins and increases the amount of Chlorophyll.
-The resulting high Theanine content in the tea means that you get a huge mouthful of mood-enhancing umami in your cup!
+The resulting high Theanine content in the tea means that you get amino acids and a huge mouthful of mood-enhancing umami in your cup!

 The taste of this tea is something to prepare yourself for if you have not tried a quality Gyokuro before.
 Get ready for an intense Umami (rich and savoury) taste and super thick mouthfeel.
-For some people, the umami is too strong but I think that this particular Gyokuro balances the umami with herbaceous top notes.
+For some people, the umami is too strong but I think that this particular Gyokuro balances the umami with herbaceous fragrance notes.

 Brewing Gyokuro green tea

 We always recommend experimenting with brewing parameters however, we suggest that you try the following method at least once to have the full Gyokuro experience.
 It is highly recommended that you use the gongfu or Gaiwan style of brewing this tea to reap full benefits of taste, flavour/aroma and health.

 - Measure out 6g per 100ml of water.
 This is a good amount for 1-2 people.